donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Target: Point in space
 + Duration: Instant

-The caster momentarly transforms into a coporial phantasmal bolt (about the size of a small orange), shooting to a point within line of sight and unblocked by physical barrier.
-Upon stopping, they immediately reform to their usual self with a moderately loud *THWOP*.
+The caster momentarily transforms into a corporeal phantasmal bolt (about the size of a small orange), shooting to a point within line of sight and unblocked by physical barrier.
+Upon stopping, they immediately reform to their usual self with a moderate *THWOP*.
 # Bramble Burrows
 + Range: Touch
 + Target: Natural earth